-Also, the cumbersome task of signing up for the COVID-19 vaccine and wading through online forms with no guarantee of when you will get access is not something our new residents have to go through.
+Also, the cumbersome task of signing up for the COVID-19 vaccine or booster and wading through online forms is not something our new residents have to go through.
 All new incoming residents will have quick and almost immediate access to the vaccine if and when they choose.

 Visitation and Tours are Available

 We know that many may be delaying their move to a senior living community because of the fear of not being able to see their loved ones.
-Now that vaccines are in place and COVID-19 is trending down, we have been able to restart visitation.
+Now that vaccines are in place and COVID-19 is trending down, we are allowing visitation.
 The CMS and State Health Department provided clear guidance on when, where, and how LTC facility visitations can occur and we are adhering to that guidance.
 Currently, those allow outdoor visitation, indoor common area visitation, and visitation inside resident rooms.
 This visitation is permitted if the following three criteria are met:

 - the county positivity rate is less than 10%

 - at least 70% of the facility’s residents have been vaccinated

 - the facility does not have an active outbreak within the facility

 All StoneBridge Senior Living communities meet these three criteria currently.
 So, visitation is open, including inside resident rooms, and we will continue to monitor state and local trends for ongoing compliance with the new guidance.
 Note that any visitation inside or outside the facility does still require screening upon arrival and the use of a face covering (mask) at all times.
 The CDC and CMS continue to recommend visits be done in a socially distanced manner and visitors practice proper hand hygiene.